liamhieuvu/blogs-on-hashnode/ckzqs9tvs0qabr4s1ch283y18.md

 # Producers

-Producers writes data to topics within different partitions.
+Producers write data to topics within different partitions.
 Producers need bootstrap servers to get Kafka metadata, then they will know what data should be written to which partition and broker.
 Users does not require to specify the broker and the partition.

 Producers can use keys to send the messages in a specific order.
 Data with a key always be written into a partition, which message order is maintained strictly.
 Without keys, data will be distributed among partitions in round-robin manner, and this does not guarantee order when reading.

 Producers can control the process of Kafka response through ACK.
-They can wait for leader received the data (ACK=1) or both leader and followers received the data (ACK=2) or even not wait for anything (ACK=0).
+They can wait for leader received the data (ACK=1), or both leader and followers received the data (ACK=2), or even not wait for anything (ACK=0).

 ![6.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1645082206252/tZQ2c1ZBaa.png)